-Mrs. Plaisier began her career in public policy, working in the U.S. Congress for over a decade.
+Ms. Plaisier began her career in public policy, working in the U.S. Congress for over a decade.
 She joined FDA in 1995, spending more than 13 years in the Office of the Commissioner, where she served as the Associate Commissioner for Legislation, providing executive leadership in directing and managing the agency's congressional relations and legislative activities.
 She also served as the Associate Commissioner for International Programs, where she focused on negotiating international agreements and working with developing nations.

-Prior to becoming Acting Associate Commissioner for Regulatory Affairs, she served as the Regional Food and Drug Director (RFDD) for the Central Region.
+Prior to becoming Associate Commissioner for Regulatory Affairs, she served as the Regional Food and Drug Director (RFDD) for the Central Region.
 As the RFDD, she provided executive leadership in directing and managing the programs of FDA within the 15 states of the Central Region.